Frequently Asked Questions

 Don't worry if you don't have exactly what is listed - we're here to help so send us something relevant that shows your name and that you are disabled.
 If you have any questions, please contact us.

-No documentation is required but you must self-certify by declaring on the application form that you look after someone who needs help because of their illness, frailty, disability, mental health problem or addiction and they cannot cope without your support.
+No documentation is required but you must self-certify by declaring on the application form that you look after someone who needs help because of their illness, frailty, disability, mental health condition or addiction and they cannot cope without your support.
+Apply for a National Carers Card here.

 How much does it cost?

 £18 (includes VAT) for each card.
-Postage is £1.45 and your card will be sent to a UK address via Royal Mail First Class post.
+Postage is £1.95 and your card will be sent to a UK address via Royal Mail.
 If your application is rejected you will automatically receive a full refund.

 When will I receive my card?

 Your card will be sent to a UK address via the Royal Mail.
 Delivery is usually within 1-2 days and including Saturdays.

 What is on the card? / How long is it valid?